-Use these ingredients and procedure for an egg wash:
+Use the following procedure to make an egg wash:

 - Crack an egg into a bowl and beat it thoroughly with a fork.

 - Brush the egg wash onto the surface of your item.

 You can use less liquid for a darker egg wash, or substitute milk or cream for the water.
 Some people use pure egg without bothering to add any liquid.
 This will produce a very dark shine.